 How can admins log in if something similar happens?
 The answer is: using a backdoor.
 Here is how to create one - see my blog for technical details.

 Note!
 In this blog, I’m using the AADInternals PowerShell module.

 The backdoor utilises a known identity federation

-Naturally, the first needed thing is an administrator account.
-The backdoor requires that the account has an ImmutableID attribute set.
+The backdoor requires that the account to be impersonated has an ImmutableID attribute set.
 If the account is synced from on-premises, the attribute contains a base64 encoded GUID of user’s on-prem AD object.
-If the account is not synced you need to set it manually.
+If the account is not synced, you need to set it manually.
 The value can be basically any string, as long as it is unique within the tenant.

 To set the ImmutableId, use the following commands

-# Get AccessToken Get-AADIntAccessTokenForAADGraph # Set the ImmutableId Set-AADIntUser -UserPrincipalName "firstname.lastname@example.org" -ImmutableId "AADBackdoor"
+# Get AccessToken $at=Get-AADIntAccessTokenForAADGraph # Set the ImmutableId Set-AADIntUser -UserPrincipalName "firstname.lastname@example.org" -ImmutableId "AADBackdoor" -AccessToken $at

 You should now see the html page as below.
 Click the Login to Office 365 button to log in!
 You can also view the source code of the page to see what the SAML token contains.

 Create a SAML token and send email using Outlook API